What is APA?

 Important terms to remember

 Paraphrased vs. direct quote: To paraphrase means to take someone's idea or words and put them into your own words.
 A direct quote is when you take someone's idea word for word.
 Put direct quotes in quotation marks.
 Do not put paraphrased information in quotation marks.
-Place an in-text citation after a paraphrase and a direct quote.
+Place an in-text citation after all direct quotes and paraphrased sections.

 In-text citations: the brief source information that you place immediately after a direct quote or a paraphrased idea.

-Reference List: The full bibliographic citation for the sources you have used in your paper.
-Every in-text citation must have a corresponding reference entry.
+Reference List: The list of all the full bibliographic citations for the sources you have used in your paper.
+Every in-text citation must have a corresponding reference entry at the end of the paper.
 Hint: create a full bibliographic entry at the same time as your in-text citation.
 This will save you a lot of time at the end of your paper.

 7th Edition vs. 6th Edition APA Style

 The 7th Edition of the APA citation style came out in October 2019.
 Listed below are some of the major changes between the 6th and 7th edition: